Introduction

 ● Variable costs: Fluctuate with project scope or duration (e.g., labor hours, material quantities).

-Breakdown of Costs: Further categorize costs into direct and indirect expenses:
+Breakdown of Costs: Further categorize actual costs into direct and indirect expenses:

-● Direct costs: Directly attributable to the project (e.g., labor, materials, equipment).
+● Direct costs: Direct costs are directly attributable to the project (e.g., labor, materials, equipment costs).
 These can be fixed (salaries) or variable (overtime hours, material quantities).

-● Indirect costs: Overhead costs incurred by the organization (e.g., utilities, office supplies, insurance).
+● Indirect costs: Indirect costs are overhead costs incurred by the organization (e.g., utilities, office supplies, insurance).

 Project Schedule and Risk Management: These factors are intricately linked to cost estimation.